lharries/AIScreenReader/README.md

 This Chrome extension uses cutting edge Machine Learning powered by Microsoft Cognitive Services to understand what's in the image.
 A combination of object recognition, emotion recognition and OCR is used to provide the most detailed image captions possible.

+The Chrome extension connects to AWS where we use Lambda functions and DynamoDB to generate the descriptions.

 ## What's next for RayAI - Screen Reader Assistant

 We are soon to launch on the chrome store!